open-telemetry/opentelemetry-java-instrumentation/docs/manual-instrumentation.md

 # Creating spans manually with a Tracer

-OpenTelemetry offers a tracer to easily enable custom instrumentation throughout your application.
+If `@WithSpan` doesn't work for your specific use case, you're still in luck!

+The underlying OpenTelemetry API allows you to [obtain a tracer](https://github.com/open-telemetry/opentelemetry-java/blob/main/QUICKSTART.md#tracing) that can be used to [manually create spans](https://github.com/open-telemetry/opentelemetry-java/blob/main/QUICKSTART.md#create-a-basic-span) and execute code within the scope of that span.

-See the [OpenTelemetry Java QuickStart](https://github.com/open-telemetry/opentelemetry-java/blob/master/QUICKSTART.md#tracing) for an example of how to configure the tracer and use the Tracer, Scope and Span interfaces to instrument your application.
+See the [OpenTelemetry Java QuickStart](https://github.com/open-telemetry/opentelemetry-java/blob/master/QUICKSTART.md#tracing) for a detailed en example of how to configure OpenTelemetry with code and how to use the `Tracer`, `Scope` and `Span` interfaces to instrument your application.